-Thank you for considering supervising an individualized major senior thesis.
-Your guidance and the practices in your discipline are most important for framing the individualized major thesis project and setting the standards for its evaluation.
-The guidelines below outline some of the particular considerations relevant to individualized major students.
-The guidelines are most appropriate for traditional research projects in the social sciences, humanities, and sciences that result in a lengthy paper.
-Aspects of these guidelines may also be relevant to students undertaking a less traditional final project.
+Thank you for supervising an individualized major senior thesis project.
+Your expertise is critical in guiding the student’s project and setting the criteria for its evaluation.
+The guidelines below outline some considerations particular to individualized major students.
+They are most appropriate for traditional research projects but may also be relevant to less traditional final projects.

-Thesis projects may take the form of the traditional research study or other forms such as a photo essay, film, website, fiction, or poetry.
+Thesis projects usually take the form of a traditional research study, but other formats, such as a photo essay, film, website, or piece of creative writing are also possible.
 Thesis projects, whatever their form, should contribute to the development of knowledge or practice in new ways, involve significant background research, and require sustained attention in the implementation of the project.
-If the final product takes a less traditional form, it would still include a piece of written work that documents the student’s learning process and outcomes.
+If the final product takes a less traditional form, it should include a piece of writing that describes the student’s learning process.

-Disciplines and individual faculty will differ in their expectations regarding methodology, theoretical approaches, and presentation of findings.
-Nonetheless, the Individualized Major Program has set out some broad expectations of learning outcomes for individualized major thesis writers.
+Individual faculty will differ in expectations regarding research methodology, theoretical approaches, and presentation of findings.
+Nonetheless, there are some general criteria and intended learning outcomes for all individualized major thesis projects.

-- The student’s research, analysis, and writing on the thesis project should be relevant to his or her individualized major and represent an opportunity for him or her to integrate and deepen at least several aspects of study in the major.
+- The student’s research, analysis, and writing on the thesis project should be relevant to their individualized major and represent an opportunity for them to integrate and deepen at least several aspects of study in the major.